 Washington, D.C. | $212 | $280 |

-Medicare costs get confusing when you're trying to figure out your budget.
+Medicare costs get confusing when you're working out your budget.
 You want to know exactly what you'll pay each month.
-Medigap adds monthly expenses on top of what you already pay for Medicare, but knowing these costs upfront helps you pick the right plan and avoid surprises.
+Medigap adds monthly expenses on top of your existing Medicare costs.

 - Community-rated (no-age-rated): Everyone pays the same premium regardless of age.
-Your rate increases only due to inflation or other factors affecting all policyholders.
+Your rate increases only for inflation or other factors that affect all policyholders.

 - Issue-age-rated (entry-age-rated): Your premium depends on your age when you first buy the policy.
 Your rate stays lower over time compared to attained-age pricing, though it can still increase for inflation.

 - Attained-age-rated: Your premium increases as you get older.
-This pricing starts lower than other methods but becomes more expensive over time.
+Attained-age premiums start lower but become the most expensive option over time.

 - Plan N Copays: Plan N charges copays up to $20 for doctor visits and up to $50 for emergency room visits that don't result in admission.
 You pay these amounts each time you use these services, even after meeting your Part B deductible.
-If you face unexpected claim denials, knowing your appeal rights matters.
+Claim denials do happen.

 - Plans K and L Cost-Sharing: These plans split Medicare-approved costs with you until you reach an annual limit.
-Plan K covers 50% of costs, capping your out-of-pocket expenses at $7,060 in 2025.
+Plan K covers 50% of costs.
+Your out-of-pocket expenses cap at $7,060 for 2025.
 Plan L covers 75% of costs with a $3,530 maximum out-of-pocket limit for 2025.

 - Part D Prescription Coverage: Medigap plans don't include prescription drug coverage.
-You'll need a separate Medicare Part D plan, which costs between $20 and $80 per month, depending on your chosen plan and location.
+You'll need a separate Medicare Part D plan, which runs $20 to $80 a month based on your plan and location.

 - Foreign Travel Emergency Coverage: Most Medigap plans cover 80% of emergency care during foreign travel after you meet a $250 deductible.
 Your lifetime maximum for this benefit is $50,000.